Don't let a second interview intimidate you — it's a good sign! Here's how to walk in prepared and confident.

 Don't question your performance.
-There are a few common reasons a company might call you in for a second interview, including:
+There are a few common reasons a company might call you in for a second round interview, including:

 You dazzled the socks off the hiring committee, and now they're having a tough time deciding between candidates.
 In this case, you'll likely face a round of more in-depth questions so the team can make their decision.

 There are one or two areas the managers want to explore further with you.
-Maybe they want to know more about your current position.
+Maybe they want to know more about your current job position.
 In this case, expect specific clarifying questions.

 The hiring process could be divided into two interview parts.
 For example, the first portion might focus on your skills and qualifications, whereas the second round is more of a behavioral interview, which assesses how you would handle certain situations.
 In this case, expect questions about your attitude and work preferences.